aadeexyz/aptos-vault/README.md

 The `pause(account: &signer)` function can be called by the owner of the module to  pause deposits and withdrawals for all Vaults.

+It takes the `reference to signer` as it's parameters.
+The signer must be the Admin.

+The function will `abort` if signer is not the Admin.

 ```move
 public entry fun pause(account: &signer) acquires VaultsInfo
 ```